Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/how-to-transition-cat-from-furniture-to-scratching-post.md

 # How to Transition Cat from Furniture to Scratching Post

 There's nothing quite like the sound of your favorite armchair being systematically destroyed by your cat's claws.
-You've tried everything—shouting, spraying water, even that expensive scratching post that sits ignored in the corner.
+You've tried everythingshouting, spraying water, even that expensive scratching post that sits ignored in the corner.
 Yet somehow, your cat still prefers your furniture to any designated scratching surface you provide.

 This frustrating scenario plays out in countless households, but it doesn't have to be your reality.
-Transitioning your cat from furniture to scratching posts isn't about forcing them to change their nature—it's about understanding their instincts and providing better alternatives that meet their needs.
+Transitioning your cat from furniture to scratching posts isn't about forcing them to change their natureit's about understanding their instincts and providing better alternatives that meet their needs.

 Let's walk through a proven, step-by-step approach to redirecting your cat's scratching behavior and saving your furniture in the process.